contagon/handbook/handbook/11-young-women.md

 A counselor in the stake presidency has responsibility for the Young Women organization in the stake.
 He also has responsibility for the work of the stake Young Women presidency.
 He also instructs bishops in their responsibilities for young women.

 The stake presidency assigns a high councilor to work with the stake Young Women presidency (see [6.5](6-stake-leadership.md#65-high-council)).

-This high councilor and the Young Women presidency and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-ao-stake-youth-leadership-committee-meeting)).
+The stake Young Women presidency and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-ao-stake-youth-leadership-committee-meeting)).

 ## 11.6 Additional Guidelines and Policies